cktang88/spaceboard/README.md

 Main differences:

 1. people usually don't want to overlap notes, and waste a lot of time rearranging to not overlap
-2. focusing on notes/bringing to top is too hard
+   - bringing to top to focus is not ideal UX
-3. Built with React/Next.js :)
+2. Built with React/Next.js :)
-4. Support markdown
+3. Support markdown

+TODO:

-5. drag+drop images/files?
+4. drag+drop images/files?
-6. use `localforage` for consistent storage mediums
+5. use `localforage` for consistent storage mediums
-7. eventually support sharing links...
+6. eventually support sharing links...

-## TODO:
+also:

-- use `@theme-ui/typography`, `@theme-ui/prism`, `@theme-ui/color`, `@theme-ui/mdx`
+- use `@theme-ui/typography`, `@theme-ui/prism`, `@theme-ui/color` ?

 ## Dev